-Nienke Sybrandy (1979) lives and works in Amsterdam.
+Nienke Sybrandy (1979) works in Amsterdam.
 She studied textile at the Rietveld Academy and gained a master’s degree in applied arts at the Sandberg Institute.
 Sybrandy is a designer who initiates her own projects and works on assignment basis.
-Next to her practice as independent designer she also teaches at the design department of the Arts Academy in Maastricht and the Royal Academy of Art in The Hague.
+Next to her practice as independent designer she also teaches at the design department of the Royal Academy of Art in The Hague.

 The work of Sybrandy originates from stories – personal or unique histories – from which Sybrandy sets out in-depth projects.
 She uses images and objects to create new narratives.
 Through a broad research she brings the history back to an accessible, intelligible norm.
 A fleeting moment, like the burst of a soap bubble, can form the visual motive to induce multiple new practices and understandings.